 The Spaces of Dissent series acknowledges the everyday utopias one can find in Bristol by inviting a diverse range of alternate and innovative groups to participate in our workshops.
 Furthermore, the workshops themselves are an attempt to realise the dream of diverse organisations and groups collaborating and coexisting in the same space together.
 It is our ethical stance that while there is not one model we should all follow, and we should instead celebrate difference and diversity, this does not mean we should all work in isolation.
 If we are going to construct a better future, it must happen together, starting today.

-In 2016 Greg has been involved in develoing the Coexist Think Tank into a space of critical reflection –through a series of workshops on Spaces of Dissent with Brendan Tate funded as part of the 2016 AHRC Connected Communities Utopias festival.
-This led to three externally facing workshops and events being held by Coexist which explored: Decision-making in governance; Diversity and exclusion within social enterprises and charities; Grassroots regeneration and gentrification.
+In 2016 Greg was involved in developing the Coexist Think Tank into a space of critical reflection, through a series of workshops on Spaces of Dissent with Brendan Tate funded as part of the 2016 AHRC Connected Communities Utopias festival.
+This led to three externally facing workshops and events being held by Coexist which explored:

 - Greg Bond, PhD Student